A Contractor’s Guide to Construction Invoicing

 Conclusion

-Effective invoicing is vital for maintaining cash flow and fostering strong relationships across the construction project spectrum.
-By comprehending and implementing robust invoicing strategies, contractors can avoid payment disputes, manage finances better, and ensure project success.
+Effective invoicing is essential for maintaining cash flow and fostering solid relationships across construction projects.
+By mastering invoicing procedures and implementing best practices, contractors can reduce payment issues, manage finances better, and ensure projects proceed smoothly from start to finish.

 Frequently Asked Questions

-A construction invoice is a document that outlines the details of the costs incurred by contractors and suppliers over a specified period on a construction project.
+A construction invoice outlines the costs incurred by contractors and suppliers over a specific period on a project.

-Progress billing aligns payments with project milestones, improving cash flow and reducing financial risk for contractors.
+Progress billing ties payments to project milestones, improving cash flow and minimising financial risk for contractors.

-Common structures include lump sum, time and materials (T&M), and cost plus contracts.
+Common contract types include lump sum, time and materials (T&M), and cost plus contracts.

-Retainage is a portion of the payment withheld until the completion of the project to ensure contractor performance.
+Retainage is a percentage of payment withheld until the project’s completion to ensure contractor performance.

-Lien waivers act as receipts that a payment has been made and prevent future claims for the same payment.
+Lien waivers serve as proof that payment has been made and prevent future claims on the same invoice.

-Technology helps streamline the invoicing process by integrating and automating financial and project data, reducing errors, and saving time.
+Technology streamlines invoicing by automating project and financial data, reducing errors, and saving time.

 cost estimator newsletter